epfl-ada/ada-2021-project-adacadabra/README.md

 - **Newspapers metadata** (see the notebook `NEWSPAPER_METADATA/whois_requests.ipynb`): The web domains of all entries URLs have been extracted and grouped into a domain data frame.
 Using the package [python-whois](https://pypi.org/project/python-whois/), registered information for fields "organization, country, state, city" have been retrieved and added to the domain data frame.
 It has been saved in a pickle file (cf. `NEWSPAPER_METADATA/whois_results.pkl`).

-- **Wiki contraction o be avoided**: Illustrative, not an exhaustive list of contractions used in Wikipedia: these are to be avoided anywhere other than indirect quotations in encyclopedic prose.
+- **Wiki contraction to be avoided**: Illustrative, not an exhaustive list of contractions used in Wikipedia: these are to be avoided anywhere other than indirect quotations in encyclopedic prose.
 The treatment of these contractions prescribed by Wikipedia can be found in notebook xxx.
 The methods of treatment of contractions prescribed by Wikipedia can be found in the notebook `CLASSIFICATION/English_contractions.ipynb`.
 The latter describes the methodology that leads to the data sample used for further analysis.

-- **Urban dictionary**: Urban Dictionary is a crowdsourced online dictionary for slang words and phrases.
+- **Urban dictionary**: It is a crowdsourced online dictionary for slang words and phrases.
 Urban Dictionary was intended as a dictionary of slang, or cultural words or phrases, not typically found in standard dictionaries.
-By July 2020, the dictionary had over 12 million definitions [A. Peckham 2020](https://urbandictionary.blog/post/2020-07-07-rethinking-the-dictionary/)
+By July 2020, the dictionary had over 12 million definitions [A. Peckham 2020](https://urbandictionary.blog/post/2020-07-07-rethinking-the-dictionary/).
+The treatment of these data is described in the notebook `CLASSIFICATION/comparison_SlangDict_quotes.ipynb`.
 <hr>

 ### Methods: